campaignkit-cc/n8n-nodes-campaignkit/README.md

 - Check your account credit balance
 - Purchase additional credits in your CampaignKit dashboard
-- Contact support@campaignkit.email for billing assistance
+- Contact support@campaignkit.cc for billing assistance

 ## Development